-There are actions that can be taken to reduce avian window strikes, as well as many window treatment products that significantly reduce collisions.
-One of the easiest and most cost-effective mitigation techniques is to use bird-safe glass in the construction of new buildings.
-However, if you have an existing structure, there are still many options for reducing bird strikes.
+There are actions that can be taken to reduce avian window strikes, as well as window treatments that significantly reduce collisions.
+One of the easiest, most cost-effective mitigation techniques is to use bird-safe glass in the construction of new buildings.
+However, if you have an existing structure, there are still options for reducing bird strikes.

-- Lights Out: By simply extinguishing exterior, and some interior, lighting at night particularly during migration you will greatly reduce the possibility that birds will be attracted to your building while in flight.
-See: https://lightsoutheartland.org for more information. - ❖ Closing curtains and blinds: Window transparency and reflectivity can be mitigated by engaging interior window coverings. - ♣ Placement of landscaping: Often, birds are trying to fly from one tree or bush to one they "see" reflected in the window.
-Birds can reach fatal flight speeds when flying to a window from vegetation located 10-30 feet from a building, while they are unable to reach such speeds when starting from trees and shrubs planted close to buildings.
+- ♣ Lights Out: By simply extinguishing exterior, and some interior, lighting at night particularly during migration you will greatly reduce the possibility that birds will be attracted to your building while in flight.
+See: https://lightsoutheartland.org - Closing curtains and blinds: Window transparency and reflectivity can be mitigated by engaging interior window coverings. - Placement of landscaping, bird feeders and bird baths: Birds often try to fly from one tree or fixture to one "seen" reflected in a window.
+Birds can reach fatal flight speeds when flying from vegetation or feeders and baths located 10-30 feet from a building, while they are unable to reach such speeds when starting from trees and shrubs planted close to buildings.